Edward Giobbi: Personal life

 In speaking of his return to New York City in 1954, he said: "I had a special grant from the Art Students League, affording me time and space in the sculpture studio.
 I met my wife, Elinor Turner, there.
 In 1958, we decided to return to Europe.
 We got married in Switzerland."

 Returning to the Northeast in 1961, the Giobbis stayed in a friend's home in Greenwich, searching the tristate area for a home before settling in Katonah.

 "I found Munch, Cézanne, Matisse, Picasso and Giacometti to be artists that nourished me," he said, recalling influences on his work at that time.
 "In those days, Abstract Expressionism was in full swing.
 I liked the excitement and the abandonment of their technique to a degree, but I do not believe in anarchy.
 If you look at the growth of masses of various vegetation that grows naturally in the woods, you see extreme anarchy.
 However, if you really study this vegetation, there is order there.
 That is how I see painting.
 The Abstract Expressionists lacked order."

+Giobbi's daughter is the Eugenia Bone is a food and nature writer, as well as a chef and amateur mycologist.